blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 Review the config key `dynamodb-client` and make sure the appropriate ENV variables are set, or you may wish to use your own ENV variable names if the package defaults clash for you.
 This array is the configuration array passed to `Aws\DynamoDb\DynamoDbClient` so you can modify it to use anything the AWS package supports, including alternative authentication options.
-If you already use AWS, for example with DynamoDb as a Cache driver for Laravel, you should check and align your configuration for this with the one for this package to avoid confusion or duplication.
+If you already use AWS, for example with DynamoDB as a Cache driver for Laravel, you should check and align your configuration for this with the one for this package to avoid confusion or duplication.

 You can change the default table names using the `event-table` and `snapshot-table` config keys.

-### Create DynamoDb Tables
+### Create DynamoDB Tables

 You can create the relevant DynamoDb tables with `php artisan event-sourcing-dynamodb:create-tables`.
 This requires appropriate AWS permissions to do so and is probably unwise to use in a production scenario.
 You can see (and modify at